axel-lord/barse/README.md

 - [x] Deriving FromByteReaderWith using attributes
 - [x] Dynamic dispatch based ByteRead wrapper
 - [x] Remove flags
-- [ ] Replace Cursor impl with custom type using usize.
+- [x] Replace Cursor impl with custom type using usize.
 - [ ] Implement FromByteReaderWith for u8 slices.
 - [ ] Replace Slice error with more malleable one that can indicate reason.
 - [ ] Add assertion error.
 - [ ] Add assertions to macro for both types and fields.
 - [ ] Replace const endian reader with little big variants.
+- [ ] Add specialized way of getting a mut reference to a reader and remove the auto mut ref impl.

 ## Licensing
 This project is licensed under MIT or Apache-2.0 use whichever you fancy.